Skip to main content

 Step 4: Keep the temperature range for a maranta plant between 65 and 70 degrees Fahrenheit.

-If you’re using air conditioners and heaters in your home, pay attention to the humidity to keep your maranta happy.
+If you’re using air conditioners and heaters in your home, pay attention to the humidity levels to keep your maranta happy.

 Step 5: Apply a balanced liquid fertilizer every two weeks throughout the growing season.

 You might have a lot of troubleshooting to do if you’re a first-time prayer plant owner.
 Still, if you keep on top of signs of trouble, you’ll come out on the other side with a lush, productive plant.
-Keep an eye out for these prayer plant issues and manage them as they come.
+Keep an eye out for these prayer plant issues and address them as they come.

 Step 1: Look for brown, crisp edges, which could indicate hard water, harsh light, and dry air.